luisferrassini/alexo/README.md

    - Clone the whisper.cpp repository
    - Build the whisper.cpp library
    - Download the base model

-3. Follow the instructions provided by the setup script to:
-   - Create a Google Cloud Project
-   - Enable the Google Calendar API
-   - Create OAuth 2.0 credentials
-   - Download and save your credentials file

 4. Set up your Gemini AI API key:
    - Create a `.env` file in the root directory